Last Updated: May 2026 — Hotel prices and transport costs verified from Booking.com + Reddit r/VietnamTravel 2025–2026

 Most tourists skip it entirely.
 Most long-term Hanoi visitors eventually migrate to it.

 Tran Quoc Pagoda sits on a small island connected by a causeway — the oldest pagoda in Hanoi, the reflection of it in the lake at sunset is the kind of photograph you don’t need to filter.
-The pagoda itself is free to enter.
-Worth it at golden hour.
+Free to enter.
+Worth it at golden hour specifically.

 The Trúc Bạch Lake area — between West Lake and the Old Quarter — is the underrated sweet spot.
 Quieter than the Old Quarter, 10 minutes closer to the sights than West Lake proper, and slightly cheaper than the prime Tây Hồ addresses.
 Not many hotels promote themselves this way, but search by map position rather than neighborhood label.